Integrating IEPs into Google Classroom

 Goals Iterations

 When iterating on how I wanted the goals to be displayed, I focused on making the design easy to understand and intuitive to grasp at a glance.
-I decided to go with Option 3 because it provides a clear hierarchy and natural flow.
-By placing the goal name and description above the progress bar, users can first understand the purpose and context before interpreting progress.
-This layout makes the information easier to scan and ensures the bar feels meaningful rather than isolated.
+I explored multiple layouts to improve clarity and scannability:

 Option 1: Minimal View